oracle/oracle-database-operator/docs/adb/README.md

 kubectl describe adb/autonomousdatabase-sample
 ```

-### The resource is in UNAVAILABLE state
+### Check the logs of the pod where the operator deploys

-If an error occurs during the operation, the `lifecycleState` of the resoursce changes to UNAVAILABLE.
 Follow the steps to check the logs.

 1. List the pod replicas